 Preservation and protection of our natural resources is important to the turkey industry.
 Those farm families live as well as work on the farmland they rely on year after year for productive land and clean water.
 As responsible stewards of the land, air and water, turkey farmers use modern agriculture methods to provide safe, affordable, healthy foods that feed our families and our growing world.
 NTF farmers keep their environmental footprint small.
 The biggest potential impact is from use of the bedding material, or litter, used in the turkey houses.
 Because turkey litter is rich in nutrients such as nitrogen, it is recycled as an organic fertilizer on farm fields.
 Careful management ensures that litter is used in accordance with the nutritional needs of crops so that nutrient enrichment of groundwater and surface water is guarded against.
 In this video visit to Bar G Ranch Poultry in Rogers, Texas, you will see how the Glaser family for over 100 years has used experience and modern methods to win recognition for leading-edge environmental and conservation practices.

 Tour a Turkey Farm and Processing Plant

-Take a tour of the growth and delivery of 253 million turkeys each year with Temple Grandin PhD, leading animal welfare expert and professor of animal science at Colorado State University.
+Take a tour of a typical farm that’s involved in the growth and delivery of the nation’s 250 million turkeys each year with Temple Grandin PhD, leading animal welfare expert and professor of animal science at Colorado State University.